iwillspeak/Prattle/README.md

-Hackety
+Prattle
 =======

-Experimentation with Precedence Parsing in Ruby
+Experimentation with Pratt-based Precedence Parsing in Ruby